 Whilst the academy embraces all faiths and cultures we also recognise the importance of education.
 Wherever possible we will try and accommodate all religious celebrations within our use of the flexible working day and prayer rooms.
-However, as with all leave of absence requests, these must be applied for in advance to the Principal.
+However, as with all leave of absence requests, these must be applied for in advance to the Head of Academy.
 Absence without authorisation on these occasions may result in legal action.

 Holiday leave in term time

 The academy closes for 70 days of holidays each academic year and we expect all parents/carers to take their family holidays whilst the academy is closed.
-Any parent wanting to take their child on a leave of absence from the academy should inform the Principal in writing, giving at least 10 days notice.
+Any parent wanting to take their child on a leave of absence from the academy should inform the Head of Academy in writing, giving at least 10 days notice.
 The application will be looked at on an individual basis and you will be informed by letter of the outcome.
 However, it is highly unusual to grant a leave of absence during term time.
-Any holiday or leave taken without permission from the Principal will be unauthorised and legal action will be sought from the Local Authority.
+Any holiday or leave taken without permission from the Head of Academy will be unauthorised and legal action will be sought from the Local Authority.

 The academy works with students and their parents/carers when we have a concern over attendance.
 Persistent absence is when: